conformism/cmake-utils/README.md

 - `SOURCE` Directory where main tex file is located.
 Default is : `${CMAKE_CURRENT_SOURCE_DIR}`.
 - `TEXINPUTS` : Directories where other files (tex files, images, classes, etc.) are included from.
 Default contains current directory (at build time) and LaTeX system directories.
 Should be set as long as main tex file includes other files **AND** you don't execute the build command where the main tex file is located.
 Or if a tex file includes another file from elsewhere than the main tex file directory.
 Syntax is : `dir1:dir2:...`
 - `SUBDIRS` : Directories where other tex files are located.
 Should be a relative path from a `TEXINPUTS` location.
 The purpose of this flag is to create a build tree that correspond to the source tree.
 For example, if a tex file contains this `\include{chapters/chapter2}`, add `chapters` to subdirs.
 - `REGISTER_TO` : Append output pdf file to var.
 To the tex file to be compiled, at least one target must `DEPENDS` on its output file.
-Avoid making more than one target `DEPENDS` on one output pdf file, instead create dependencies between other dependant targets and the one that wraps the tex file compilation.
+Avoid making more than one target `DEPENDS` on one output pdf file, instead create dependencies between other dependent targets and the one that wraps the tex file compilation.
 - `DEPENDS` : By default a rebuild of the LaTeX document is triggered only if the main tex file is newer than the output file.
 This argument lets you trigger a rebuild on additional input files' timestamp.
 - `SHELL_ESCAPE` : Append `--shell-escape` to the LaTeX compiler.
 - `MINTED` : Use it only if you use the LaTeX package Minted **AND** you override `DESTINATION`.
 Defines `\mintedoutputdir` to set the Minted package argument `outputdir`.
 So you can include Minted this way : `\usepackage[outputdir=\mintedoutputdir]{minted}`.